Fixed-Budget Best-Arm Identification in Structured Bandits: Linear Model

 \end{theorem}

 We sketch the proof in \cref{subsec:proof-sketch-linear} and defer the detailed proof to \cref{app:pfs}.

 The error bound in \eqref{eq:G-opt-bnd} scales as expected.
-Specifically, it is tighter for a larger budget $B$, which increases the statistical power of \algGSE; and a larger gap $\dmin$, which makes the best arm easier to identify.
-The bound is looser for larger $K$ and $d$, which increase the size of the problem instance; and larger reward noise $\sigma$, which increases uncertainty and makes the problem instance harder to identify.
-We compare this bound to related work in \cref{sec:relatedWorks}.
+Specifically, it is tighter for a larger budget $B$, which increases the statistical power of \algGSE; and a larger gap $\dmin$, which makes the optimal arm easier to identify.
+The bound is looser for larger $K$ and $d$, which increase with the instance size; and larger reward noise $\sigma$, which increases uncertainty and makes the problem instance harder to identify.
+We compare this bound to the related works in \cref{sec:relatedWorks}.